 How To Make Valentine’s Bottle Lights

-2. Then, stick Valentine’s foam stickers randomly on each bottle.
-I liked to use the hearts of assorted sizes.
+Step 2: Then, randomly stick Valentine’s foam stickers on each bottle.
+I liked to use hearts of assorted sizes.

-3. Then, once the bottles are covered with enough stickers, paint them.
-I spray painted two bottles red and two bottles pink.
+Step 3: Once the bottles are covered with enough stickers, paint them.
+I spray-painted two bottles red and two bottles pink.

-4. Once the paint on the bottles has completely dried, carefully peel off the foam stickers.
-If the stickers don’t come off easily, try soaking the bottles in hot water first.
+Step 4: Once the paint on the bottles has completely dried, carefully peel off the foam stickers.
+If the stickers don’t come off quickly, try soaking the bottles in hot water first.

-5. Next, to make the Valentine’s bottle lights look more festive, I covered the top of the cork wine bottle lights with tape.
+Step 5: Next, to make Valentine’s bottle lights look more festive, I covered the top of the cork wine bottle lights with tape.

-Simply wrap the plastic cork top of the lights with some tape printed with hearts or some other Valentine’s design.
+Wrap the plastic cork on top of the lights with some tape printed with hearts or another Valentine’s design.

-Finally, all that is left to do is to pop a cork bottle light into the top of each bottle and switch them on.
+Finally, all left to do is pop a cork bottle light into the top of each bottle and switch them on.

 I like to make a group of these Valentine’s bottle lights and display them together.